prp-e/minillm/README.md

 - [x] Add a license to this repository.
 - [x] Upload the model to huggingface.
 - [ ] Making a more accurate model (on English)
+- [ ] Changing tokenizer to a better one
 - [ ] Provide fine tuning script for _instruction following_
 - [ ] Porting to safetensors.
 - [ ] Making models _transformer compatible_ in order to be used in huggingface transformers pipelines.